Meet Ross S. Barrett

 While Barrett emphasizes each student's own role in his or her success, invariably his students stress the advantage of receiving instruction from someone who himself battled stuttering.
 After attending HCRI (Hollins College Research Institute) in 1972, he dedicated his professional life to helping other stutterers achieve and maintain the same level of fluency that he reached.
 The former stockbroker went back to academics and received his master's degree in speech pathology.
 Decades of experience and more than one thousand students later, his experience and personal and professional successes “speak” for themselves.

-"When Ross instructs you on what to do and how to do it, you listen, because you know that he has been in your position, and you see what the EVMS Fluency Program can do," observed a recent graduate of the program.
+"When Ross instructs you on what to do and how to do it, you listen, because you know that he has been in your position, and you see what The Precision Fluency Shaping Program can do," observed a recent graduate of the program.
 "You can tell that he has an understanding of what you're going through, as well as a true desire to help."

 The fact that motivation plays an important part in any type of success is not lost on the student-turned-teacher.
 When asked what compels him to do this work, Barrett replies, "My motivation is the fluent speech that I hear at the end of each program -- and I enjoy the smiles, too."